openstack-infra/nodepool/doc/source/installation.rst

 ``/etc/nodepool/nodepool.yaml``.
 This can be changed with the ``-c`` option.
 The Nodepool configuration file is described in :ref:`configuration`.

-Although there is support for a secure file that is used to store nodepool configurations that contain sensitive data, this is currently not used, but may be in the future.
+There is support for a secure file that is used to store nodepool configurations that contain sensitive data.
+It currently only supports specifying ZooKeeper credentials.
+If ZooKeeper credentials are defined in both configuration files, the data in the secure file takes precedence.
+The secure file location can be changed with the ``-s`` option and follows the same file format as the Nodepool configuration file.

 There is an optional logging configuration file, specified with the ``-l`` option.
 The logging configuration file can accept either: